fizalihsan/fizalihsan.github.io/source/technology/aws.md

 #### Internal Load Balancers

 * In a multi-tier application, it is often useful to load balance between the tiers of the application.
-For example, an Internet-facing load balancer might receive and balance external traffic to the presentation or web tier whose Amazon EC2 instances then send its requests to a load balancer sitting in front of the application tier.
+For example, an Internet-facing load balancer might receive and balance external traffic to the presentation or web tier whose EC2 instances then send its requests to a load balancer sitting in front of the application tier.
 * Internal load balancers can be used to route traffic to EC2 instances in VPCs with private subnets.

 #### HTTPS Load Balancers